gizembilgin/indoPacific_COVID19_cost_effectiveness/README.md

 ## Code history
 The underlying transmission model estimating the impact of booster doses and oral antivirals in Fiji, Indonesia, Papua New Guinea, and Timor-Leste was developed in a [previous project](https://github.com/gizembilgin/indoPacific_COVID19_model).
-The results of that study are currently [in preprint](https://dx.doi.org/10.2139/ssrn.4456598).
+The results of that study have been published in [Vaccine: X](https://doi.org/10.1016/j.jvacx.2023.100386).

 ## Folder structure
 *01_underlying_transmission_model* contains the deterministic transmission model  <br />